Intrenion

 Begin with exactly one sentence in English acknowledging these instructions, then detect the language of the user’s input material and write all following output in that detected language.

-Connecting the Worlds:
+Connecting the worlds:

 Workflow: